Skip to Content

 The new pot you choose for your Dipladenia should be just one size bigger than the current pot.

-Repotting this plant in an overly big container will result in it using more energy to grow roots.
+Repotting this plant in an overly big container will use more energy to grow roots.

 This will result in your plant not flowering as it typically would.